frootlab/frootlab.github.io/_projects/vivid.md

 the need to share data!
 Together the three components constitute the **Vivid Code** framework.

-The Vivid Code framework allows the implementation of cutting edge enterprise analytical applications, that are automatically kept up-to-date and therefore **minimize their maintenance costs**.
-Also the Vivid Code framework facilitates the publication, application, sharing and comparison of algorithms, within and between workgroups.
+The Vivid Code framework allows collaborations in data science at an entirely new level!
+From a business perspective, Vivid Code allows the implementation of cutting edge enterprise analytical applications, that are automatically kept up-to-date and therefore minimize their TCO.
+From a social perspective Vivid Code facilitates collaborations between different workgroups and organizations, and therefore strengthens the position of individual advances.